lj020326/Ansible-inventory-file-examples/tests/ansible-multiple-yaml-inventories/example5/README.md

 # Example 5: Multiple YAML inventories with 'role-based' YAML inventory groups

 Many use cases require network-specific servers/fixtures/assets to be setup for to serve/enable clients for network groups within an enterprise.
-Some simple examples fitting this use case would be:
-- ntp servers within networks serving clients machines in the respective networks
+Some examples with servers within networks serving clients machines in the respective networks fitting this use case:

+- router gateways
+- firewalls
-- dns servers within networks serving clients machines in the respective networks
+- dns servers
+- ntp servers
-- ldap servers within networks serving clients machines in the respective networks
+- ldap servers
-- postfix servers within networks serving clients machines in the respective networks
+- postfix servers
-- nfs servers within networks serving clients machines in the respective networks
+- nfs servers
-- repo/archive servers within networks serving clients machines in the respective networks
+- repo/archive

 and the list goes on...

+The following section addresses the network/client needs for this use case specifically with respect to ansible based inventory.

 In the prior [Example 4](../example4/README.md), we merged Multiple YAML inventories using 'role-based' INI inventory groups.